oliviahs/Projects/README.md

 # Projects

-IBM_CustomerComplaints.Rmd is conducted with Sentiment Analysis and Machine Learning Classification Models.
+IBM_CustomerComplaints.Rmd : Sentiment Analysis and Classification of Customer Complaints from IBM (Team Project)